 Abdul Sattar Edhi was dedicated to service to humanity

 He is an old man with a frail structure, dressing plainly, looking more like a person in need himself.
 A man who has no formal education, but whose philosophy of life is a beacon of hope for the suffering of humanity.
 Abdul had a firm belief that the rights of humans over fellow humans are more important than any other right in this world.
 He is the most respected man in Pakistan.

 Abdus Sattar Edhi was the owner and chief organizer of the Edhi Foundation.
-The world’s largest ambulance service according to Guinness book of World Records.
+The world’s largest ambulance service according to Guinness Book of World Records.
 He passed away on July 8, 2016.

 The year 1957 was a defining moment in his life.
 There was a major flu epidemic in the city of Karachi.
 He went wholeheartedly in providing relief to people by setting up tents and distributing free immunizations.
-He won the heart of people, they opened their hearts and there started a stream of donations that continued to increase with every passing year.
+He won the heart of people.
+They opened their hearts and there started a stream of donations that continued to increase with every passing year.
 A great bond of trust was created between the people and Edhi that remained unshakable.
 He purchased the entire building where his small clinic was located.
-He then established the Edhi foundation, which continues today, and is run completely by public support.
+He then established the Edhi Foundation, which continues today, and is run completely by public support.

 Abdul Sattar Edhi, Bilquis Edhi, and their family led a simple life.
 They lived in a two-room small quarter near Edhi Trust building.
 “We have never really thought of who we are or what status we have.
 We just consider ourselves ordinary human beings and we work like common folk” says Bilquis Edhi.
 He is the recipient of a large number of national and international awards.
 Ramon Magsaysay Award, Lenin Peace Prize, International Balzan Prize, Nishan-e-Imtiaz, Human Rights Award are a few of them.
 He had been twice nominated for the Nobel Peace Prize.

-Abdul Sattar Edhi says: “No religion is higher than humanity and People have become educated, but have not become human.”
-This is a reminder of our mindless quest for power and money, abdication of our responsibilities towards those in need and having an education system that teaches everything, but the importance of basic human values.
+In a famous quote, he says:: “No religion is higher than humanity and People have become educated, but have not become human.”
+This is a reminder of our mindless quest for power and money.
+The abdication of our responsibilities towards those in need and having an education system that teaches everything, but the importance of basic human values.
 Abdul Sattar Edhi had the trust that he could do it.
 He cultivated people’s trust in himself and went on to build Edhi Trust.

 Edhi proved that there is always opportunity whatever the challenges and he is one out of the few who started from nothing and achieved everything that can make anyone proud.
 He was a man whose life is an inspiration for those who feel the pain of the suffering humanity but are constrained by lack of financial resources.
-He proved that those who want to do something, but wait for something or someone to do something will not be able to do anything, nothing.
+He proved that those who want to do something but wait for something or someone to do something will not be able to do anything, nothing.